-While drilling a geothermal well the following procedures should be followed in the event that a kick is possible or is occurring.
+While drilling a geothermal well, the following procedures should be followed in the event that a kick is possible or is occurring.

-- 1) If there is drill string on bottom, pull off bottom to avoid becoming stuck. - 2) Ensure that the choke line is open and close an appropriate BOP (i.e. blind rams if there is no drill string in the well, pipe rams if opposite drill pipe, or annular preventer if neither apply). - 3) Pump cold water or drilling fluid to fill and cool the well-Note: If the drill string is in the well, pumping down the drill string via the Kelly or a circulating head is more effective than pumping down the annulus. - 4) Control the well head pressure by gradually opening or closing the choke line- Note: The wellhead pressure would be limited so as to not exceed the pressure rating of any wellhead component (including casing) nor a pressure which is likely to initiate the breakdown of the formation integrity below the shoe of the deepest cemented casing.
-Conversely, allowing the wellhead pressure to drop to a low value will allow further influx of gas and heat and may induce hole collapse. - 5) If pumping of cold water or drilling fluid does not cool and control the well flow, then proceed to follow the steps in the Wait and Weight and Drillers Methods. - 6) If kick is observed while running casing and cementing, install good-night-valve and close annular.
+- 1) If there is drill string on bottom, pull off bottom to avoid becoming stuck. - 2) Ensure that the choke line is open, and close an appropriate BOP (that is, blind rams if there is no drill string in the well, pipe rams if the rams are opposite drill pipe, or annular preventer if neither apply). - 3) Pump cold water or drilling fluid to fill and cool the well.
+Note: If the drill string is in the well, pumping down the drill string via the Kelly or a circulating head is more effective than pumping down the annulus, but pumping down both may be most effective. - 4) Control the well head pressure by gradually opening or closing the choke line while pumping caustic to abate H2S.
+Note: The wellhead pressure should be limited so as to not exceed the pressure rating of any wellhead component (including casing), and also not to exceed a pressure which is likely to cause breakdown of the formation below the shoe of the deepest cemented casing.
+Conversely, allowing the wellhead pressure to drop too rapidly to a low value will allow further influx of gas and heat and may induce hole collapse. - 5) If pumping of cold water or drilling fluid does not cool and control the well flow, then proceed to follow the steps in the Driller's Methods, preferred, (below), or Wait-and-Weight method at Drilling Engineer's discretion. - 6) If a kick is observed while running casing and cementing, install a good-night valve and close the annular preventer. - 7) If well starts to flow while running slotted liner, install good-night valve, move liner to put blank section of pipe in annular, and close annular." - 8) If a kick occurs when drilling below the intermediate casing (16"), maintain pressure at the shoe (±2200 feet) below 0.65 psi/ft gradient by relieving pressure through choke or diverter line.
+Pump heavy mud to increase pressure gradient between shoe and high pressure zone so surface pressure can be reduced zero with pressure at shoe below 0.65 psi/ft gradient.

 Note: Fluids in a geothermal well (including drilling fluids) will be heated to temperatures significantly above 212°F (100°C).
 When the pressure on such hot fluids reduces, the water in the fluid will start boiling to steam.
-The steam will reduce the density of the fluid column in the well causing further reduction in down hole pressures and resulting in boiling of further water.
-Such boiling can be self-sustaining and accelerate until boiling occurs over most of or all the well depth.
-This phenomenon is distinctly different from the rising, expanding gas bubble considered as the basis for the kick control in oil and gas drilling and BOP operating procedures.
+The steam will reduce the density of the fluid column in the well causing further reduction in down-hole pressures and resulting in boiling additional portions of the liquid column.
+Such boiling can be self-sustaining and can accelerate until boiling occurs over most of or all of the well depth.
+This phenomenon is distinctly different from the rising, expanding gas bubble considered as the basis for the kick control in oil and gas drilling and conventional BOP-operating procedures.